chrislabarge/chrislabarge/content/posts/delete-all.md

 ## Overview

-I am currently working on a Rails project that deals with importing and exporting large amounts of data.
-The user is able to import and store data into the applications Database as well and delete the data.
+I am currently working on a Rails project that deals with importing and exporting large amounts of data from excel sheets.
+The user is able to import and save the data into the application's Database and also delete the data.

-Because some of these data deletions can consist of thousands of rows, the removal process must be developed a little differently.
+Because some of these deletions can consist of hundreds of thousands of rows, the removal feature must be developed a little differently.

 ## Setup

-When a User imports/uploads new data into the application it creates a new `DataUplodad` table row.
-The application also creates a new `DataSet` table row, for every single data set from the import.
+When a User imports/uploads new data into the application, a`DataUpload` record is created, along with a new `DataSet` record, for every single row from the imported exec sheet.

-I have the model `DataSet` which has a `belongs_to` relationship to `DataUpload`.
+The model `DataSet` has a `belongs_to` relationship to `DataUpload`.

 #### app/models/data_set.rb {.snippet-heading}
 {{< highlight ruby >}}